 Parklets should endeavor to include bike parking where feasible.
-Parklets occupying two or more parking spaces will be required to include bicycle parking unless approved by the Public Works Director.
+Parklets occupying two or more parking spaces will be required to include bicycle parking on the down side of the flow of traffic unless approved by the Public Works Director.
+The cost of the space for bike parking is not included in the use fee as this is a community-wide benefit.
 Bike corrals which are accessible from the street are the preferred type of installation in order to reduce sidewalk conflicts.
 Proposed bike rack installations shall comply with the City's Active Transportation Plan Design Guidelines.